JuliaDecisionFocusedLearning/DecisionFocusedLearningBenchmarks.jl/docs/src/benchmarks/dvsp.md

 ### Overview

-In the dynamic vehicle scheduling problem, a fleet operator must decide at each time step which customer requests to serve immediately and which to postpone to future time steps.
+In the dynamic vehicle scheduling problem, a fleet operator must decide at each time step which customer to serve immediately and which to postpone to future time steps.
 The goal is to serve all customers by the end of the planning horizon while minimizing total travel time.

 This is a simplified version of the more complex Dynamic Vehicle Routing Problem with Time Windows (DVRPTW), focusing on the core sequential decision-making aspects without capacity or time window constraints.